1979 Dniprodzerzhynsk mid-air collision: Investigation

 In the subsequent investigation the commission concluded that center of gravity and takeoff weights of both aircraft were within the normal range and that there was no explosion or fire prior to the collision.
 The commission also found that maintenance was carried out in accordance with the requirements of the regulations and that the level of training of flight crews of both aircraft, as well as their work experience, were not the cause of the crash.

-The investigators also discovered that the more experienced controller, Vladimir Sumy, was in error during the last minutes before the crash, having received a vague answer without a call sign, he did not confirm if the crew of Flight 7880 understood.
-Sumy had previously received penalties for violations, including improper communication and phraseology.
+The investigators also discovered that the more experienced controller, Vladimir Sumskoy, was in error during the last minutes before the crash, having received a vague answer without a call sign, he did not confirm if the crew of Flight 7880 understood.
+Sumskoy had previously received penalties for violations, including improper communication and phraseology.

-The senior controller, Sergei Sergeev, was found to have complicated the air traffic control environment by changing the responsibilities assigned to personnel, including assigning Sumy to supervise Zhukovsky.
+The senior controller, Sergei Sergeev, was found to have complicated the air traffic control environment by changing the responsibilities assigned to personnel, including assigning Sumskoy to supervise Zhukovsky.

-Nine months after the disaster, a court sentenced controllers Zhukovsky and Sumy to 15 years imprisonment in a penal colony.
-Sumy served 6.5 years, then was released for good behavior.
+Nine months after the disaster, a court sentenced controllers Zhukovsky and Sumskoy to 15 years imprisonment in a penal colony.
+Sumskoy served 6.5 years, then was released for good behavior.
 As of 2008, he lived in Kharkiv.
 Zhukovsky reportedly committed suicide.
 Sergei Sergeev, the chief controller on duty that day, was not prosecuted.